MagdarAwino/MagdarAwino.github.io/about.md

 ### Why

-While things have taken a big turn with the boom of AI and Language models I personally feel it is the right time to cease the opportunity to venture into tech space .
+While things have taken a big turn with the boom of AI and Large Language models I personally feel it is the right time to cease the opportunity to venture into tech space .

 ### How

-Chatgpt has revolutionized how things work generally be it in the office and anywhere because of it interactive and coversational interface you can now ask it anything and get a response isn't it beautiful!.
+Chatgpt has revolutionized how things work generally be it in the office or anywhere because of its interactive and coversational interface you can now ask it anything and get a response isn't it beautiful!.

 ### What